-Bacteria may be beneficial when they go into association with other organisms (give examples of these organisms) in the removal of contaminants from the environment, a process called bioremediation [26].
+Bacteria may be beneficial when they go into association with other organisms (plants and animals) in the removal of contaminants from the environment, a process called bioremediation [26].
 Glick.
 [23] reported that the symbiotic association of the bacterium Enterobacter cloacae in the roots of the plant Brassica campestris led to an increase in the number of seeds that germinated and the amount of biomass that the plant was able to attain due to reduction in the level of ethylene, an inhibitor of root elongation.
 Furthermore, the bacterium synthesized antibiotics which inhibited the proliferation and invasion of phytopathogens.

 Additionally, bacteria can remove from the environment many potentially toxic compounds like metals, organic compounds (such as petroleum hydrocarbons and pesticides), inorganic compounds (such as compounds of arsenate, sodium, nitrate, ammonia or phosphate) as well as radioactive compounds of uranium, cesium or strontium [23].
-The bacterium Kluyvera ascorbata protects B. campestris against high levels of nickel in the soil which produce siderophores [27].
+The bacterium Kluyvera ascorbata protects B. campestris against high levels of nickel in the soil, which produce siderophores [27].

-A group of bacteria called microbial flora (Figure 3) are able to beneficially affect the host animal with contributions to nutrition, health and development by secreting Vitamin K, B12 and folate; preventing colonization by pathogens by competing for attachment sites or for essential nutrients in the oral cavity, intestine, skin, and vaginal epithelium; excrete ammonium that can be used to synthesize proteins and nucleic acids; and synthesize and excrete enzymes that act in the digestion of carbohydrates [28].
+A group of bacteria called microbial flora (Figure 3) are able to affect beneficially the host animal with contributions to nutrition, health and development.
+Microbial flora can secret vitamins; participate in the synthesis of proteins and nucleic acids; and act in the digestion of carbohydrates.
 The genera present in the intestinal tract (probiotic bacteria) generally seem to be those from the environment or the diet.
-Probiotics in aquaculture can prevent pathogens proliferating in the intestinal tract, on the superficial structures, or in the water.
+Furthermore, microbial flora prevent colonization by pathogens by competing for attachment sites or for essential nutrients in the oral cavity, intestine, skin, and vaginal epithelium.
+Probiotics in aquaculture of genus Lactobacillus can prevent pathogens proliferating in the intestinal tract, on the superficial structures, or in the water [28].